apache/spark/docs/sql-ref-syntax-ddl-alter-table.md

 ### RECOVER PARTITIONS

-`RECOVER PARTITIONS` statement recovers all the partitions in the directory of a table and updates the Hive metastore.
+`ALTER TABLE RECOVER PARTITIONS` statement recovers all the partitions in the directory of a table and updates the Hive metastore.
 Another way to recover partitions is to use `MSCK REPAIR TABLE`.

 #### Syntax